-Karen Bridgett

-Associate Director of Human Resources

-bridgett@essex.edu

-For employee-initiated concerns

-Essex County College has determined that the following administrators are Officials with Authority to address and correct harassment, discrimination, and/or retaliation.
+Karen Bridgett Human Resources Office 5110 973-877-3477 bridgett@essex.edu Essex County College has determined that the following administrators are Officials with Authority to address and correct harassment, discrimination, and/or retaliation.
 In addition to the Title IX Team members listed above, these Officials with Authority listed below may also accept notice or complaints on behalf of Essex County College.
 List all Officials with Authority here: